Beginner Guide to Sewing Machine Needles

 There are some companies such as Singer, Kenmore, and Schmetz that color code their needles.

-To figure out which type and size of needle each color represent, you will need to look at their conversion charts.
+To figure out which type and size of needle each color represents, you will need to look at their conversion charts.
 These charts are usually found on the company website.

 Are sewing machine needles brand specific?